 A Technical School Is Born

 As a family business, Northeast Career Schools in New Hampshire served over 10,000 students.
-The programs included professional truck driving, health, and information technology.
+To summarize, the programs included professional truck driving, health, and information technology.

-The focused training approach filled the needs of students for 15 years.
-The students learned skills that lead to job security and a better standard of living.
+Altogether, the focused training approach filled the needs of students for 15 years.
+And the students learned skills that lead to job security and a better standard of living.